arrhythmix/linuxgaming/README.md

     *Just personal scripts and commands used for overclocking Nvidia GPUs in Linux.
     *This is for Debian/Ubuntu based distros, commands may vary.
-    *requires editting of X11 server settings, specifically "xorg.conf" found under "/etc/X11/xorg.conf *don't blame me if your card explodes, catches fire, short-circuts, whines, or tears a hole in the spacetime-contiuum
+    *requires editting of X11 server settings, specifically "xorg.conf" found under "/etc/X11/xorg.conf *don't blame me if your card explodes, catches fire, short-circuts, whines, *or tears a hole in the spacetime-contiuum, you have been warned.

 #xorg.conf values